 Other objectives include assisting unhoused persons to obtain affordable housing, retaining affordable housing, increasing the availability of permanent housing that is affordable to low-income people without discrimination and increasing supportive housing with features and services that enable persons with special needs to live in dignity.
+This also includes \$500,000 towards the implementation of the Innerbelt Master Plan.

+90 Acquisition/Relocation/Clearance

-Funding Source Budget (\$) 90 Acquisition/Relocation/Clearance TOTAL 200,000 Acquisition, relocation, and clearance of dilapidated structures or vacant lots in neighborhood development and redevelopment areas, land assembly to assist non-profits, and neighborhood blight removal.
-CD 100,000 JEDD 100,000 91 AMHA Environmental Reviews AMHA 50,000 Assistance to Akron Metropolitan Housing Authority by providing environmental reviews for property improvements.
-92 Affordable Housing Development CD 900,000 Matching funds for housing development organizations.
+Acquisition, relocation, and clearance of dilapidated structures or vacant lots in neighborhood development and redevelopment areas, land assembly to assist non-profits, and neighborhood blight removal.